HOW TO DO A BRAIN DUMP TO DECLUTTER YOUR MIND

 You can see everything clearly and visibly in front of you so you don’t have to worry about remembering all of it in your head.
 Your mind should be filled with less mental clutter as all your thoughts are now on paper rather than whirling around in your head.

-You can see exactly what’s been stressing you out or worrying you.
+Can you identify what’s been stressing you out or worrying you?
+Does this remove the clutter from your brain so you can think more clearly?
 Are you starting to feel any better and a little less overwhelmed?

 4. Organise your thoughts